tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Some uses of ECH, such as local discovery mode, may randomize the ECHClientHello.config_id since it can be used as a tracking vector.
-In such cases, the second method should be used for matching the ECHClientHello to a known ECHConfig.
+In such cases, the second method SHOULD be used for matching the ECHClientHello to a known ECHConfig.
 See {{ignored-configs}}.
 Unless specified by the application profile or otherwise externally configured, implementations MUST use the first method.